zhullyb/monyhar/monyhar/components/subresource_filter/FILTER_LIST_GENERATION.md

 3. awk -F,domain= '{ if(!length($2)) table[$1] = ""; else table[$1 FS] = length(table[$1 FS]) ? table[$1 FS] "|" $2 : $2; } END{ for (key in table) print key table[key] }' deduped_smaller_list.txt > final_list.txt
 ```

-## 5. Turn the final list into a form usable by Chromium tools
+## 5. Turn the final list into a form usable by Monyhar tools
 The final filterlist has been generated.
-If you'd like to convert it to Chromium's binary indexed format, proceed with the following steps:
+If you'd like to convert it to Monyhar's binary indexed format, proceed with the following steps:

 ```sh
 1. ninja -C out/Release/ subresource_filter_tools